 Checking all connections on the heating water and DHW sides for leaks

-Risk of electric shock from escaping heating water or DHW.
+There is a risk of electric shock from escaping heating water or DHW.

 When commissioning and after carrying out maintenance work, check all water side connections for leaks.